 Before You Make a Bid

 There is a lot of work that goes into planning an SCA event.
 No two events are the same and may require different ingredients.
-If you are thinking of becoming an autocrat (that’s the person who runs the event), here are some guidelines to get you ready to make your bid for the event:
+If you are thinking of becoming an autocrat (that’s the person who runs the event), here are some things to think about, as you get ready to make your bid for the event.

-By far the hardest part of autocrating event is finding a place to host it.
-When you find a site, consider this questions:
+By far the hardest part of autocrating an event is finding a place to host it.
+You might be able to use a site we’ve used for an event before, or you might have an idea about a totally new site.
+When you find a site, consider these questions:

 - Where is it?